ska-telescope/developer.skatelescope.org/src/tools/codeguides/jupyter-notebook-codeguide.rst

     * - Linting
       - Use the linting make target described below.
     * - Data Distribution
-      - Ensure that all data used in the notebook is distributed together with the notebook (or at least can be downloaded) and that you're using relative paths to access the data.
+      - Ensure that all data used in the notebook is distributed together with it (or at least can be downloaded) and that you're using relative paths to access the data.
     * - Dependencies
       - Ensure you are referencing the dependencies using .TOML for example to pin the versions of all used dependencies and import all dependencies at the beginning of a notebook.
     * - Outputs